NoCheatPlus/Docs/Features.md

+## Compatibility
+NoCheatPlus features a range of compatibility features.
+* Compatibility with multiple versions of Minecraft.
+You can rely on the latest version of NoCheatPlus still running on a range of past versions of Minecraft.
+* Configuration allows working around issues with specific blocks (custom mods, early adopter).
+* A range of API features to allow developers to make their plugins compatible (exemption API, exemption by meta data, hooks for violation processing, other).
+* Default exemption for NCPs, such as with Citizens.
+* Vanilla features.
+It may not seem worth mentioning, but we can't support all features to arbitrary depths.
+Still you will find that NoCheatPlus provides a balance between supporting vanilla features, extensions like higher level potion effects and attributes (vanilla too, but usually not encountered without command blocks or adventure maps), and finally protection from abusing those features vs. false positives.
+Our aim is to support all vanilla features, of course, it's a larger task than you might think.

 ## Movement
-* Prevents or limits flying
-* Prevents speeding by sending too many moves
+* Prevents flying.
+* Limits speeding (packets and apparent speed).
-* Prevents speeding with vehicles by sending too many moves
+* Prevents speeding by sending too many packets.
-* Enforces fall damage
+* Enforces fall damage.
-* Prevents no-clipping
+* Prevents no-clipping.
+* Prevent vehicle flying (1.9+)
+* Limit vehicle speeding (packets and extreme distances).

 ## Net (Require ProtocolLib)
+* Attacking frequency monitoring (not possible otherwise).
 * Prevents from spamming flying packets to nail other players down in their tracks or cause other unwanted side effects
 * Prevents from tracking down other players by abusing a weakness in the Minecraft weather
+* (Further tweaks against false positives.)

 ## Fight
 * Enforces sane turning speeds